-The SUNY Cortland Literacy Department is pleased to announce that we will be holding our 6th annual conference virtually.
-Our theme is Literacy as a Change Agent for Equitable Education.
+The SUNY Cortland Literacy Department is pleased to announce that we will be holding our 7th annual conference virtually.
 Details about the conference are below.

 The SUNY Cortland Literacy Department recognizes that we are not experts in anti-bias anti-racist work, and we are in a continuous state of reflecting and seeking knowledge about power, privilege, and oppression ourselves.
 We acknowledge the following about our collective:

-As a literacy education department, we believe it is our obligation to address and work to dismantle matters of oppression as relating to literacy practices in school spaces.
-Our goal with this conference is to hold space for learning, reflection, and planning for action with respect to anti-bias anti-racist literacy teaching.
-In doing so, we strive to centralize the scholarship and experiences of scholars and educators from historically marginalized group who are deeply engrained in this work.
-We are comfortable in the knowledge that when grappling with certain topics, attendees and speakers have an enormous amount to teach us.
+As a literacy education department, we believe we must address and work to dismantle matters of oppression relating to literacy practices in school spaces.
+Our goal with this conference is to hold space for learning, reflection, and planning for action with respect to anti-bias, anti-racist literacy teaching.
+In doing so, we strive to centralize the scholarship and experiences of scholars and educators from the historically marginalized group who established and remain deeply engrained in this work.
+We are confident in the knowledge that when grappling with these specific topics, attendees and speakers have an enormous amount to teach us.
 We welcome these moments as they help to re-distribute the unearned power based on our collective positionalities and aid in continuing to disrupt our biases.